appukuttan-shailesh/CONECT-INT_website/content/event/2023-09-22_coding-club-CONECT/index.md

 {{% callout note %}}
 To CONECT members: Propose topics at [Coding Club x CONECT](https://amubox.univ-amu.fr/f/1359219652).
-And check the Mattermost channel for the schedule.
+And check this [shared file](https://amubox.univ-amu.fr/s/Ln9Q8BzF3HTx8He) and/or the Mattermost channel for the schedule of the Coding Club.
 {{% /callout %}}